Gigi Hadid Vows Revenge If She Finds Out The Weeknd Cheated On Bella Hadid With Selena Gomez

 Wow — this story keeps getting better and better.

 The report notes that Selena Gomez was wearing a very sexy outfit on that night in 2015 when sparks first flew between her and The Weeknd.
-Selena revealed both a lot of cleavage with her plunging neckline, and acres of leg through the thigh-high slit in her dress.
+Selena revealed both a lot of cleavage with her plunging neckline and acres of leg through the thigh-high slit in her dress.

 “There were sparks when they first met at the Victoria’s Secret Fashion Show in 2015… They both performed and The Weeknd was just taken by Selena.”